What You Need to Start Making Pottery at Home – My Guide for New Potters

 Basic Hand Tools To Make Pottery at Home

 To begin making pottery at home, you only need the essentials.
-Here are the basic hand tools you will need, plus a few suggestions for more advanced tools to consider purchasing as your studio and skills grow.
+Here are the basic hand tools you will need, along with a few suggestions for more advanced tools to consider as your studio and skills grow.

 Hand Tool Set